dogweather/forkful/content/en/clojure/html-and-the-web/downloading-a-web-page.md

 weight: 42
 ---

-## What & Why?
-Downloading a web page means grabbing the HTML from a URL so your program can work with it.
-Programmers do it to scrape data, automate web interactions or check site status.

 ## How to:
 In Clojure, you can use `clj-http` to quickly download a web page.
 Here's a barebones example: